Prairie ground cherry

 Herbaceous plant — Forb (flowering herbaceous plant — not a grass)

-Prairie ground cherry is an erect perennial herb 25-60 cm high.
+Prairie ground cherry is an erect perennial herb 25 to 60cm high.

 Stems of prairie ground cherry are branched, spreading, longitudinally ribbed and have very short hairs.

-Prairie ground cherry leaves are light green, alternate but with upper leaves often in opposite pairs, almost hairless on the leaf surface but with short hairs on margins and veins.
-Leaves are 6 cm long, 4 cm wide (commonly 4-5 cm long and 3 cm wide) with undulating margins.
+Prairie ground cherry leaves are light green, alternate but with upper leaves often in opposite pairs.
+They are almost hairless on the leaf surface but with short hairs on margins and veins.
+Leaves are 6cm long, 4cm wide (commonly 4 to 5cm long and 3cm wide) with undulating margins.

-Prairie ground cherry flowers are yellow, bell-shaped and 2-3 cm in diameter.
-They have 10-angled calyx and five petals which are fused.
+Prairie ground cherry flowers are yellow, bell-shaped and 2 to 3cm in diameter.
+They have 10 angled calyx and 5 petals that are fused.
 These are produced on stalks in axils of upper leaves.

 Growth and lifecycle